 Creating the perfect healthy carrot cake

 I chose to make this cake with wholemeal flour.
 I don’t bake with wholemeal flour as much as I’d probably like.
 I tend to stick to white and GF flours.
-But I thought this cake would be the a perfect way to use up wholemeal flour that’s been sitting in my baking cupboard for a while.
+But I thought this cake would be the perfect way to use up wholemeal flour that’s been sitting in my baking cupboard for a while.

 In terms of texture, I did find it a bit of a challenge to get it perfect.
 Taking out the oil and using less sugar naturally makes a cake extremely dry.
 Using wholemeal flour takes that dryness to another level.